clams-tech/clams-app-docker/README.md

 ## spinning up a new VM in a cloud proder

 Ok so lets say you want to create a server in the cloud so you can run this repo on it.
 All we assume is you're running ubuntu 22.04 server.
-After getting SSH access the to VM, you can copy/paste `./install_docker.sh`.
+After getting SSH access the to VM, you can clone this repo, then run `./install.sh`.
 Then usually you want to log out to refresh group membership.
 After that, your VM should be ready for `./up.sh`.

 # TODO